cambridgeltl/visual-med-alpaca/README.md

 ### Resources:

-We apologize for the inconvenience, but this project is currently undergoing internal ethical screening at Cambridge University.
-We anticipate releasing the following assets within the next 1-2 weeks.
-You are more than welcome to [Join Our Waitlist](https://forms.gle/X4A8sib7qpU499dY8), and we'll notify you as soon as they become available.
+Please [submit a request](https://forms.gle/X4A8sib7qpU499dY8) to access the checkpoints, tokenizer as well as a huggingface served demo.
+We apologize for the inconvenience, and this is due to the safety concern and ethical requirements at Cambridge University.

 *   Data: [Github](https://github.com/cambridgeltl/visual-med-alpaca/tree/main/data)
 *   Code: [Github](https://github.com/cambridgeltl/visual-med-alpaca/tree/main/code)